All of the are available on Amazon Kindle, Sony, Kobo, iPad, Nook, Diesel and Blio

 There are reader reviews on Amazon.com and Amazon.co.uk.
 There are also editorial reviews of every one of my books on www.sfbook.com .
 I have posted them on this site but I believe it is more authentic to visit the site of the reviewer, in order to get a feel for the comprehensive nature of this non-profit making facility for science fiction fans.
 The editor publishes absolutely independent reviews of all sub-genres within science fiction.
 Like many others, I find this site to be very informative and easy to navigate.
 It also treats the most famous and fledgling authors in precisely the same way in the reviews, which is a refreshing change.

-The three images to the left of the page - Halle's Comet, Birth of the Earth, plus Andromeda and The Milky Way, in their own way provide a tapestry for science fiction stories.
+The three images further down the page - Halle's Comet, Birth of the Earth, plus Andromeda and The Milky Way, in their own way provide a tapestry for science fiction stories.
 Just over a century ago, the Amazonian rainforests were largely unexplored, and this opened the way for tales of mystery and danger.
 As time has passed and television arrived, we can see all of this from our living room.
 It has also moved perception to verifiable fact and simultaneously killed the appetite for fictional stories of discovery in the region.
 The blank tapestry we have for the Cosmos will also become daubed with 'scientific proof of this' and 'mundane data on that', so - we fans of science fiction may gradually have our imaginination bridled by discovery.
 Hopefully that will not be too soon, as it is fundamental to the genre that speculation and imagination abound.
 Well, that is my excuse for having an unashamed fascination with what is out there.
 'The Nexus Odyssey', which was originally planned as a trilogy, mutated to a four book series, and draws strongly on the fact that it is over forty years since man set foot on the Moon.
 Such bending of the knee to consumer society and the backlash it currently wields, is a timely reminder that we still know little about our nearest planetary neighbour - the Red planet - despite the plethora of probes and instruments which have been despatched into more distant regions of the solar system.
 This situation also permits speculation on just how human occupation of another world may affect the macro-political situation on Earth, especially if discoveries tend to conflict with accepted hypotheses.

 Apart from it being our nearest planetary neighbour, it is about the same age as Earth.
 Although it is thought to have lost its atmosphere a long time ago, it could have imported the same kind of organic-bearing cosmic impacts as our planet, at the same time.
 It is therefore logical that true archeological exploration there may reveal things which instruments and robotic devices have so far failed to uncover.